2BAD/dice/README.md

 ## Dice-Rolling with Modifier

-In addition to rolling a single die or multiple dice, this dice-rolling program can also handle modifiers.
+In addition to rolling a single die or multiple dice, it can also handle roll modifiers.
 A modifier is a number added to or subtracted from the total value obtained from the dice rolls.
 For instance, in DnD, instead of just rolling a 20-sided die (d20), you might also add a modifier to reflect a character's skill or level.

-To roll a dice with a modifier, simply include a plus (+) or minus (-) sign and another integer at the end of your dice-roll string.
+To roll a dice with a modifier, just include a plus (+) or minus (-) sign and another integer at the end of your dice-roll string.
 Here are some examples:

 - 2d6+3: Roll two six-sided dice and add 3 to the total value.
 - d20-1: Roll a single 20-sided die and subtract 1 from the total value.
 - 3d8+12: Roll three eight-sided dice and add 12 to the total value.

-Note that the modifier applies to the entire result of the dice roll, not each individual die roll.
+Note that the modifier applies to the entire result of the dice roll, not the individual die roll.
 When using a modifier, it's important to check the rules of your game system to determine which calculations are appropriate.

 ## Backus–Naur form grammar for dice roll string syntax